cymerrad/dotfiles/readme.md

 # Dotfiles
-Hardlink them
+Softlink them

 # TODO
-Script that does `mkdir -p` relative to $HOME and hardlinks the files.
+Script that does `mkdir -p` relative to $HOME and softlinks the files.